JuanGuevara90/RandomUser-ReactJS/README.md

 ## Steps to run the project:

-1. Clone the project from GitHub.If you have installed git your pc or you can download it directly from github.
+1. Clone the project from GitHub.If you have git installed on your pc or you also  could download it directly from github.

 ``` bash
 $ git clone https://github.com/JuanGuevara90/RandomUser-ReactJS.git